nammayatri/location-tracking-service/README.md

 Run `nix build` in the project which produces a `./result` symlink.
 You can also run `nix run` to run the program immediately after build.

+## Contributing PRs

+Run `nix run github:srid/nixci` locally to make sure that the project builds.
+The CI runs the same.